Cyberspline/BoomBox_BoomMapper/README.md

 BoomMapper is developed with Unity in C#.
 Please see the [build guide](BUILD.md) for setting up your development environment.

 ## License
 The project uses the [GNU GPL v2 license](https://github.com/Cyberspline/BoomBox_BoomMapper/blob/master/LICENSE).
-Please keep that license in mind as you make contributions to ChroMapper.